Creating issues using the CSV importer

 Prepare the CSV file

-You can base the structure of your CSV file off the default Microsoft Excel CSV format.
+You can base the structure of your CSV file on the default Microsoft Excel CSV format.
 Fields should be separated by commas, and any content that must be treated literally (such as commas, new lines, and carriage returns) should be enclosed in quotes.
 Microsoft Excel and OpenOffice automatically quote values in cells, so there's no need to quote these values manually.

 CSV file requirements